-auticon consultants have unique skills that make them exceptional testers – with the ability to notice patterns, identify anomalies, and focus over extended periods with little mental fatigue: Rather than looking for errors, auticon consultants intuitively see errors.
-Bugs don’t stand a chance when auticon consultants apply their unique visual and analytical abilities.
+auticon technologists have unique skills that make them exceptional testers – with the ability to notice patterns, identify anomalies, and focus over extended periods with little mental fatigue.
+Rather than looking for errors, they intuitively see errors.
+Bugs don’t stand a chance when our testers apply their unique visual and analytical abilities.

 We provide implementation of best practices, tool selection, and strategic guidance around automation and performance testing.

-The world’s most innovative companies are seeing the benefits of adding our autistic technology consultants to their teams:
+The world’s most innovative companies are seeing the benefits of adding our autistic technologists to their teams: